-The following experts have contributed to the course in the past:
+The following experts will contribute to the course:

 The course fee is € 3.595,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Roundtrip travel to The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.